Large white patch of resin on black hills spruce (Picea glauca 'Densata')

 4. Maintain good air circulation.
 Chances of infection are greater on plants that are crowded together.
 Space plants out when planting to accommodate mature growth.

 5. Fungicidal sprays are seldom effective and are not recommended.
 Once the tree is infected, the disease is difficult to control.
-Bordeaux mixture or other copper-containing fungicides may help slow the spread of the disease.
+Copper-containing fungicides may help slow the spread of the disease.
 The best time to apply fungicides has not been established.
 Consider using fungicidal sprays only if the tree is very valuable and you are willing to pay for regular sprayings.

 6. Remove the infected tree and plant a different species or variety.
 Blue and Norway spruce are most susceptible to Cytospora canker.